The Seattle Aquarium is one of the best aquariums I’ve ever been to. The red octopus is simply incredible. Seriously. Check out our photos below.

 Okay – the red octopus.
 Want to hear a story?
 We took a Harbour Boat Tour and this is the story our guide told us (I’m not too sure how much it true, yet it’s a good story).

 This red octopus was injured and brought to the Seattle Aquarium when it was about 1.5 years old.
 The staff built it the most beautiful tank and put it in the same room with the tropical fish.
 People from all over came to visit this red octopus.
 Something strange started to happen, though.
 They noticed that some of the tropical fish were missing.
 Who could be taking them?
 Sneaky staff?
 Thieving tourists?
 Who knows.
-So, management decided to install state of the art security cameras.
+So, management installed state of the art security cameras.
 Guess who they caught?
 The red octopus!
 It would use all it’s might to lift the cover on it’s tank, slither out and eat the tropical fish and then return as if nothing happened.
 As a result, they moved the red octopus out of sight so it’s no longer tempted.

 Neat story, eh?
 I love stories.